Purified phase estimation samples spectra efficiently: DOS-QPE

+It is often the case that the physically relevant spectrum is contained in a fixed $\mathcal{F}_k$.
+If we were to use the maximally mixed state on the full Hilbert space as the DOS-QPE probe, the resulting spectrum may be unnecessarily crowded and incur a large sampling overhead, as many samples would fall outside the sector of interest.
+A simple way to enforce particle-number symmetry in DOS-QPE is to choose a fermion–qubit encoding that preserves Hamming weight, such as the Jordan–Wigner mapping~\cite{JordanWigner},

+with $n = M$ and $x_i = q_i \in \{0,1\}$.
+Under this encoding, the two projections of each qubit represent empty or occupied fermionic modes.

-where the number of qubits, $n$, is the same as the number of fermionic modes, $M$ and $x_n = q_n \in \{0, 1\}$.
-To restrict the eigenvalues to the correct subspace, then, becomes an issue of preparing, in an even superposition, all computational basis states with Hamming weight $k$ on the state register before purification.
-Such states are known as Dicke states, $|D^n_k\rangle$,
+To restrict the probe to the correct subspace, we prepare an even superposition over all computational basis states of Hamming weight $k$ on the state register before purification.
+These are the Dicke states,

-where $n$ is the number of qubits, and $k$ is the Hamming weight, which according to the literature can be prepared deterministically with circuit depths of $\mathcal{O}(k \log \frac{n}{k})$, $\mathcal{O}(k \sqrt \frac{n}{k})$ and $\mathcal{O}(n)$ on devices with all-to-all, grid and linear nearest neighbour connectivities, respectively~\cite{bartschi2022short}.
+where $n$ is the number of qubits and $k$ is the desired Hamming weight.
+Deterministic circuit constructions for Dicke states are known with depths scaling as $\mathcal{O}\!\bigl(k \log (n/k)\bigr)$, $\mathcal{O}\!\bigl(k \sqrt{n/k}\bigr)$, and $\mathcal{O}(n)$ on devices with all-to-all, grid, and linear nearest-neighbour connectivities, respectively~\cite{bartschi2022short}.
+By purifying $\ket{D^n_k}$ using the same CX-cascade entangler between $S$ and $P$ and tracing out $P$ after QPE, we obtain a mixed-state probe supported only on the fixed-$k$ sector.

-Perhaps the most natural application of DOS-QPE with a Dicke state probe is the extraction of eigenspectra of many-body Hamiltonians.
-In standard QPE and many of its extensions, a trial state with a large overlap with the target eigenstate must be found either classically or with some other quantum algorithm, such as VQE.
-Preparing such trial states with a variational quantum algorithm can be prohibitively expensive in terms of sampling costs.
-Additional difficulties during optimization arise from barren plateaus, and it is not possible to know in advance whether the prepared state has a large enough overlap with the target state, except for some heuristic cases.
-Preparing a state classically and compiling it into a state-preparation circuit is often more practical, though it still poses challenges, particularly in efficiently encoding the classical state onto the state register.

-In contrast, Dicke-probed DOS-QPE does not require preparation of fermionic eigenstates, preserves particle-number symmetry under the Jordan-Wigner mapping, and experiments need to be set up only once to recover the full eigenspectrum.
-The classical cost incurred before the execution of the algorithm in the simplest case is just the cost of a single Hartree-Fock calculation, which scales polynomially in system size with even naive implementations, plus the cost of constructing the circuit.
+Perhaps the most natural application of DOS-QPE with a Dicke-state probe is the extraction of eigenspectra of many-body Hamiltonians at fixed particle number.
+In standard QPE and many of its extensions, one must prepare a trial state with large overlap with a particular eigenstate, often through variational algorithms such as VQE, which are costly to optimize and may suffer from barren plateaus.
+In contrast, Dicke-probed DOS-QPE does not require preparation of individual fermionic eigenstates, preserves particle-number symmetry under Jordan–Wigner, and allows a single experimental configuration to recover the full eigenspectrum within the chosen particle-number sector.
+The dominant classical cost in the simplest workflow is that of a single Hartree–Fock calculation, which scales polynomially with system size even for naive implementations, plus the cost of constructing the corresponding quantum circuit.